NicholasIndorf/TanzanianWaterWells/README.md

 ## Modeling

 After creating a baseline model using DummyClassifier with poor results we created additional, simple, Logistic Regression and Decision Tree models.
-Preprocessing steps were integrated into the modeling process by use of Pipelines, and models scoring was analyzed to determine next steps via use of a bespoke evaluate function.
+Preprocessing steps were integrated into the modeling process by use of Column Transformer with the Pipelines, and models' scoring was analyzed to determine next steps via use of a bespoke evaluate function.

 ![sample evaluate function output](images/Evaluate_example.JPG)